EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 # Check python version
 pod@pod:~$ sudo python3 -V
 # Pod v4.0 is compatible with Python versions 3.9 to 3.12.
-# Check also [Status of Python versions](https://devguide.python.org/versions/) to ensure you're not using an obsolete one.
+# Check also [Status of Python versions](https://devguide.python.org/versions/) to ensure you’re not using an obsolete one.
 pod@pod:~$ sudo apt-get install -y python3-pip
 # For Python 3.9
 # pod@pod:~$ sudo pip3 install virtualenvwrapper